The British are not exactly famous for consensus.

 The Development Bank begins by thoroughly researching each loan proposal from design to production, management and sales, calling on outside expert advice and assistance where necessary.
 A successful loan recipient will receive full back-up support in a close working and constructive partnership with the Development Bank, both on start-up, then continuously monitored with an ongoing flow of performance data.
 The Development Bank would levy a fixed charge covering its administrative costs, plus a small insurance premium.

 This is not a new idea.
-Britains (long defunct) Regional Development Agencies (RDAs) were otherwise similar to Regional Development Banks in that they based their financial assistance on their own thorough research and analysis of project details, costs and anticipated returns.
+Britains (long defunct) Regional Development Agencies (RDAs) were similar to Regional Development Banks in that they based their financial assistance on their own thorough research and analysis of project details, costs and anticipated returns.
 They were however handing out grants rather than repayable investments, thus the project was not sustainable.
 Other countries in which Development Banking is alive and well include France, Germany, Singapore, Basque Spain and Canada's Quebec Province, to mention but a few.

 With investment risk minimized through proper, pre-investment research and positive on-going monitoring of physical production, sales, and accounting, the business itself becomes the security for its investment loan.